Relationship on the Brink? Don’t Panic: It’s Just January.

 What NOT to Do When Your Relationship is in Crisis

-- Get defensive
+- Get defensive.

-- Launch a counter-attack
+- Launch a counter-attack.

-- Refuse to discuss issues
+- Refuse to discuss issues.

-- Minimize or reject your partner’s feelings
+- Minimize or invalidate your partner’s feelings.

-- Become over-focused on problems at the expense of everything else
+- Become over-focused on problems at the expense of everything else.

 So many couples who go through this together, and use it as an opportunity for constructive change, get to the other side and say: “We’re so glad this happened.”
 Because without that rocky patch, nothing would have changed.

 Growth is scary.
 It is not always comfortable.
-It takes an enormous amount of courage, hope and love to stay in the ring with each other and work through tough stuff — especially when you’re hurting and angry.
+It takes an enormous amount of courage, hope, and love to stay in the ring with each other and work through tough stuff — especially when you’re hurting and angry.
 But saving your marriage is worth it.

 So hang in there, and use this time to launch a positive new chapter in your relationship.